apache/trafficserver/doc/reference/plugins/esi.en.rst

   ESI document is received and parsed without all ESI includes fetched (the flushing will stop at the ESI include markup till that include is fetched).

 3. We need a mapping for origin server response that contains the ESI markup.
 Assume that the ATS server is abc.com.
-And your And your origin server is xyz.com and the response containing ESI markup is http://xyz.com/esi.php.
+And your origin server is xyz.com and the response containing ESI markup is http://xyz.com/esi.php.
 We will need the following line in /usr/local/etc/trafficserver/remap.config

 ::